 A point worth highlighting is that it would not be accurate to group all retail investors together.

-The sudden influx is limited to a new generation of particular types of retail investors, that are now known by different names, such as "meme investors,"15 "meme traders,"16 "wireless investors,"17 or "ultra-retail investors."18 In our view, the term "meme traders" most aptly that captures the pattern of transactions observed.
+The sudden influx is limited to a new generation of particular types of retail investors, that are now known by different names, such as "meme investors,"24 "meme traders,"25 "wireless investors,"26 or "ultra-retail investors."27 In our view, the term "meme traders" most aptly captures the observed pattern of transactions.
 In executing transactions motivated by Reddit discussion threads and triggering "short squeeze" attacks, these individuals cannot be said to be investing in any traditional sense.
-Although these traders only represent a subset of retail investors. they exist in sufficient numbers to affect price movements in the market for meme stocks.
+Although these traders only represent a subset of retail investors, they exist in sufficient numbers to affect price movements in the market for meme stocks.